 As Social Security lawyers in Harrisburg, here’s one of the most important things we know about the SSDI application process: most people who hire legal help and persevere in their claims eventually receive benefits, including payment for benefits that they missed while the application was pending.
 Through each level of hearings, and appeals, and reconsideration of appeals, more applicants who were rejected earlier are told their applications will be approved.

 Hiring experienced legal help can make an enormous difference if you’re dealing with a denied SSDI claim in Pennsylvania.
 Your attorney understands the complexity of the claims process and knows all the relevant case law precedents to maximize the likelihood of a favorable result.
 He can help you compile medical records, witness statements, and work history forms.
 He can represent you at a hearing before an administrative law judge and prepare you to testify, if necessary.

-At the Schmidt Kramer law offices in Harrisburg and Camp Hill, we’ve done all those things and more on behalf of our clients.
+At the Schmidt Kramer law offices in Harrisburg, we’ve done all those things and more on behalf of our clients.
 We’re not surprised to learn that statistics show disability claimants who hire attorneys are more often successful than claimants who decide to represent themselves.

-If you have more questions that need to be answered—or if you want to start working today toward getting approval for your denied SSDI claim—then call Schmidt Kramer at 717.888.8888 or 888.476.0807 toll-free to schedule a free, confidential case review.
+If you have more questions that need to be answered—or if you want to start working today toward getting approval for your denied SSDI claim—then call Schmidt Kramer at (717) 888-8888 toll-free to schedule a free, confidential case review.
 We can work with clients anywhere in Pennsylvania, but most of our clients come from Harrisburg, Carlisle, York, Lancaster, Lebanon, or any of the surrounding communities.
 Just for calling us, we’d like to send you a FREE copy of our latest client newsletter.